Trump casts his federal indictment as a biased abuse of power

 "They've launched one witch hunt after another to try and stop our movement," he told the crowd.
 "They're not coming after me, they're coming after you."

-Trump is also speaking to the North Carolina Republican convention on Saturday evening.
+Trump also spoke to the North Carolina Republican convention on Saturday evening.

 The indictment includes 37 federal counts against Trump over his storage of national defense documents at his Florida resort and refusal to turn them over to the FBI and the National Archives.
 The charges also include conspiracies to obstruct justice and false statements.